A problem in non-linear Diophantine approximation: Introduction and Statements of results

-is satisfied.
-Here, $\psi : \mathbb{N} \rightarrow \mathbb{R}_{>0}$ denotes a monotonic arithmetic function decreasing to zero and $H(\mathbf{q})$ denotes the naive height of the vector $\mathbf{q}$, i.e. $H(\mathbf{q}) = \max\{\vert q_1 \vert, \dots, \vert q_n \vert \}$.
-The set is well studied.
-Its Lebesgue measure is given by the famous zero--one law of Groshev \cite{Gros} and its Hausdorff measure is calculated by Dickinson and Velani \cite{DV97}.
+Here, $\psi : \mathbb{N} \rightarrow \mathbb{R}_{>0}$ denotes a monotonic arithmetic function decreasing to zero and $H(\mathbf{q})$ denotes the naive height of the vector $\mathbf{q}$, i.e. $H(\mathbf{q}) = \max\{\vert q_1 \vert, \dots, \vert q_k \vert \}$.
+This set is well studied.
+Its Lebesgue measure is determined by the famous zero--one law of Groshev \cite{Gros} and its Hausdorff measure was calculated by Dickinson \& Velani \cite{DV97}.
 We refer to \cite{BDV06, BV09, BV10_IMRN} for refined modern results in this direction.
 For obvious reasons $\psi$ is often referred to as an \textit{approximating function}.

-When one places restrictions on the set of integer vectors in which \eqref{eq:1} is required to have infinitely many solutions, the problem is less studied.
+When one places restrictions on the set of integral vectors for which \eqref{eq:1} is required to have infinitely many solutions, the problem is less studied.
 Constraints on the `denominator' terms $\mathbf{q}$ alone are relatively easily dealt with.
-For instance, appealing to a result of Schmidt \cite{schmidt}, one can calculate the Lebesgue measure of such a set when coordinates of $\mathbf{q}$ are restricted to values of prescribed polynomials.
-Furthermore, appealing to a result of Rynne \cite{R92_2}, one may immediately determine the Hausdorff dimension of the set in question for more general restrictions.
-However, these results requires the `numerator' term $p$ to be free of restrictions.
+For instance, appealing to a result of Schmidt \cite{schmidt}, one can calculate the Lebesgue measure of the above set when coordinates of $\mathbf{q}$ are restricted to values of prescribed polynomials.
+By appealing to a result of Rynne \cite{R92_2} one may determine the Hausdorff dimension for far more general restrictions.
+However, both of these works require the `numerator' term $p$ to be restriction free.

 Introducing constraints on both the denominator terms and the numerator terms can prove very problematic as many known methods break down.
 In a series of papers, Harman \cite[Chapter 6 and the references therein]{Har_98} explored approximation of a real numbers by rationals whose numerators and denominators came from pre-specified sets, and in doing so gave definitive answers in the one-dimensional `$k=1$' case.